 Directed, wrote, and produced video promos for Paramount Pictures and on-air promos for MTV.
 Conceptualized and assistant directed videos for Nokia for in-store displays and the Nokia Towers at London Heathrow Airport Terminal 5.
 Co-directed a documentary for Eyebeam Art + Technology Center's Invisible Threads project.
 Ok's films have aired on MTV and were featured in The New York Times.
 They have been shown at Eyebeam, LABoral Centro de Arte, FILE Electronic Language International Festival, ISEA, Big Screen Project, Itaś Cultural, NO LONGER EMPTY, Filmfest DC, video_dumbo, moves International Festival, New Media Caucus, and CultureHub.

-Annie Ok is also a specialized in innovative marketing strategy utilizing creative content, cultural insight, qualitative/quantitative intelligence, digital platforms, and emerging technology to produce compelling experiences across multiple media channels.
+Annie Ok is also Associate Partner, Glass Eye NYC.
+She is in innovative marketing strategy utilizing creative content, cultural insight, qualitative/quantitative intelligence, digital platforms, and emerging technology to produce compelling experiences across multiple media channels.

-She was also Technology Evangelist to MTV Networks for their virtual worlds initiative.
+Ok was former Technology Evangelist to MTV Networks for their virtual worlds initiative.

 Guest Critic at Parsons The New School for Design's LittleBigPlanet Collab game design course and Massachusetts Institute of Technology/Parsons' Machinima Collab game design and filmmaking course.